Jen Psaki leaving the White House for MSNBC this spring

 Her consistent presence at the podium was made more notable in the wake of the Trump administration, which had all but halted regular press briefings by the end of former President Donald Trump's term.

+This is not Psaki's first round serving in a Democratic administration.
+Psaki served in the Obama administration as White House communications director and as State Department spokesperson.

-Psaki was originally expected to remain in the job for one year, but has remained past that mark.
+Psaki was originally expected to remain in her current job for one year, but has remained past that mark.
 She has been absent from the podium this week after testing positive for the coronavirus for a second time.

-This is not her first round serving in a Democratic administration.
-Psaki served in the Obama administration as White House communications director and as State Department spokesperson.

 Psaki will follow Symone Sanders, a former senior spokesperson for Vice President Kamala Harris, to MSNBC.
 Sanders departed the White House in January.